benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 =======================
 --------------------------------------------------------------------------------

-We shortly overview the fundamental concepts and features of PyTorch Geometric through simple examples.
+We shortly overview the fundamental concepts and features of PyTorch Geometric Temporal through simple examples.
 These are the following:

 .. contents::
     :local:

-Standardized dataset ingestion
+Dataset Iterators
 ------------------------------

 Karate Club assumes that the NetworkX graph provided by the user for node embedding and community detection has the following important properties: